open511/Open511API/index.md

 ## Getting started {#started}

-The present document describes the specifications of the Open511 API.
-This API is currently under design and aims at providing open data for traffic information.
-The API is currently not implemented, at that stage we are more looking for comments.
-You can read more about the [context](context.html) of the API or directly jump to the technical stuff (see below).
-If you are interesting in participating, you can start by joining the mailing list and have a look to the "contribute" right-hand panel.
+This document describes the specifications of the Open511 API.
+The API is currently under development and aims to provide an open data standard for traffic information.
+We are looking for comments and feedback on the API before it is implemented.
+You can read more about the [context](context.html) of the API or jump directly to the technical stuff (see below).
+If you are interesting in contributing, you can start by joining the mailing list and consulting the "contribute" panel on the right.

 ## How it works {#techdocuments}

-* The [technical guidelines](guidelines.html) provide several important technical information about encoding, formats, architecture and content negociation.
+* The [technical guidelines](guidelines.html) provide important specifics about encoding, formats, architecture and content negotiation.

-Below is the list of resources supported:
+Supported Resources:
 * [Root (aka discovery)](root.html): This resource is the single entry point for the entire framework.
 It provides links to all the other resources,
-* [Jurisdictions](jurisdiction.html): represent a specific governement with some metadata (contact info, geographical coverage and other options)
+* [Jurisdictions](jurisdiction.html): represent a specific government with some metadata (contact info, geographical coverage and other options)
 * [Events](event.html): represent events that are published by the jurisdictions.

 ## Status {#status}

-The open511 specification is the first draft designed.
+The Open511 specification is a first draft.
 The format is expected to evolve in the coming months.
 As a consequence, the present specifications should not be used to develop tools.

-## Roadmap and timeline {#timeline}
+## Roadmap and Timeline {#timeline}

-The first draft of the specification have been released to collaborators in october 2012 and made public in december 2012.
-A second iteration is due for Jan 2013 and a third and last one for April 2013.
-At that point, the specification should be considered stable enough for general implementation.
+The first draft of the specification was released to collaborators in October 2012 and will be made public in December 2012.
+A second iteration will be released in January 2013 with the final version expected in April 2013.
+At that point, the specification should be considered stable for general implementation.

-The second iteration should provide some improvements concerning the architecture and the data format.
-It might also include two news services:
+The second iteration should provide improvements to architecture and data formatting.
+It may also include two new services:
 * Crowdsourcing: the ability for citizens to submit reports like in the open311 framework,
-* Network data: The release of the first draft raised the need to link an event with the road network.
-Added to that some transportation agencies would like to publish their road network.
-As a consequence, a new resource might be added to support this feature although it is still under discussion. [(Issue 11)](https://github.com/opennorth/Open511API/issues/11)
+* Network data: with the first releast, we noticed a need for linking an event with the road network.
+Further, some transportation agencies would like to publish their road network.
+So, a new resource might be added to support this feature but it is still under discussion. [(Issue 11)](https://github.com/opennorth/Open511API/issues/11)